Education

 0 credits (CS)

-This two-hour workshop is required for all teacher candidates in New York State.
+This 2 hour training workshop is required for all teacher candidates seeking teacher certification in New York State.
 Emphasis is on warning signs within a developmental and social context that relate to violence and other troubling behaviors in children; statutes, regulations and policies relating to a safe nonviolent school climate; effective classroom management techniques and other academic supports that promote a non-violent school climate and enhance learning; integration of social and problem-solving skill development for students within the regular curriculum; intervention techniques designed to address a school violence situation; and how to participate in an effective school/community referral process for students exhibiting violent behavior.
+Fire and arson prevention in accordance to with Education Law section 808 and safety education in accordance with Education Law 806 are also reviewed in this workshop.
 (Offered spring term)

 ED 111 Child Development and Observation

-This course takes a longitudinal look at children‘s physical, psycho-social, and cognitive development during the formative early childhood years from pre-birth to age 12.
-Students will examine theories and research about childhood development, learning to recognize and understand significant child behavior.
-Students will observe children on a weekly basis, and will learn strategies for accurately recording and summarizing these naturalistic observations.
-This course will have a minimal field placement of 15 hours during the semester.
-(Offered spring term)
+This course takes a longitudinal and multifaceted, multicultural look at children’s physical, psychosocial, language, racial, gender, cultural and cognitive development during the formative early childhood years from pre-birth to age twelve.
+Students will examine theories and research about childhood development in multiple contexts and learn to recognize and understand significant child behavior as well as significant milestones in their own continuing development.
+(Offered spring term) Prerequisites: ED 111L or taken concurrently with ED 111L.

 ED 131 Teaching & Learning in Diverse Communities

 This course will examine the various complexities and diversity of the classroom today.
 Students will engage in fields of study which include, but are not limited to the following: gender, race, ethnicity, special education, family structures and dynamics, societal influences on education, and educational law and history.
+The history, philosophy, and role of education, the rights and responsibilities of teachers and the importance of productively working with all school/community stakeholders to promote/support student growth and learning will also be reviewed and examined.
 These topics and others will guide students to challenge their presumptions with regard to teaching and learning.
 Additionally, it will set the foundational stage in the framework of becoming a dynamic teacher.
-This course will have a minimal field placement of 15 hours during the semester.
-(Offered fall term, to be taken sophomore year)
+(Offered fall term) Prerequisites: ED 111, ED 111L and ED 131L or taken concurrently with ED 131L.

 ED 217 The Learning of Mathematics